-So anyway, my preferred service in the quantifed-self race is last.fm.
+So anyway, my preferred service in the quantifed-self race was last.fm.
 This catalogues your music listening history and puts it online, often with cute graphs.
 Hey, at least letting the world know about that is less harmful than other data people collected about you without your consent Unfortunately, development has languished for years, and the client is shitty, enormous, slow, crashes a lot, and fills your syslog up with weird errors.
 I already have iTunes to do that.
 Alternatives to the last.fm client for Mac:

 - mxcl’s dashboard scrobbler.
-(Max Howell is a genius of minimalism, please send him free money.)
+Max Howell is a genius of minimalism, please send him free money.

 Increasingly this product has become irrelevant – just use Apple music or Spotify or Tidal or whatever.